KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_plugins.rst

 Now click on :guilabel:`GPU Support`

-You can select a CUDA version equal or lower then you have detected
+You can select a CUDA version equal to or lower than what was detected

 .. figure:: /images/kdenlive2504_cuda-version-to-be-installed.webp
    :align: left